dartoos-dev/well_formed/README.md

 ## Getting Started

-Most of the form fields in this package are built on top of a `TextFormField` widget so they remain **fully compatible** with the `Form` widget.
-This is quite important to avoid buggy behavior such as when a field does not get reset when its parent form gets reset.
+Most of the form fields in this package are built on top of the `TextFormField` widget so that they remain **fully compatible** with Flutter's `Form` widget.
+This is important to avoid erroneous (buggy) behavior, such as when a field does not reset when its parent widget is reset.

 <!-- @todo #2 add a form field example as soon as possible -->